Emily-Keymon/Global-City-Latitude-Analysis/README.md

 1. Used Python Pandas and OS to convert `.csv` file to HTML.
 2. Created a data page that contains a responsive table of the data used in visualizations.

-* The website has a navigation menu at the top of every page that:
-  * Has the name of the site on the left of the nav which allows users to return to the landing page from any page.
-  * Contains a dropdown menu on the right of the navbar named "Plots" that provides a link to each individual visualization page.
-  * Provides two more text links on the right: "Comparisons," which links to the comparisons page, and "Data," which links to the data page.
-  * Is responsive (using media queries).
-  * The website is available by GitHub pages.